Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

 <!-- VITE UPDATE -->
 <!-- <iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?pid=a7fe5712-e072-472c-867a-adda011baa7c&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&captions=true&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe> -->

-Many of our initial JavaScript examples are either written specifically to run in a browser, or make use of coding exercises on [repl.it](https://replit.com/).
-However JavaScript can also be written locally, and run using the [Node.js](https://nodejs.org/en/) runtime environment.
+Before we get into Javascript syntax and writing our first programs, we need to set up our development environment!
+JavaScript was initially created to run in a browser, but it can be written locally and run using the [Node.js](https://nodejs.org/en/) runtime environment.
 This is useful for writing code that is not dependent on the browser, such as running backend logic on a server.

 Even with our focus remaining primarily on front-end web development, we'll eventually make use of tools and libraries that require being processed with Node.js before the browser will be able to run it.